taroooyan/bg-wiki/NANO-MANUAL.md

 * A 9-pin length of male header goes into the holes at the top of the "GPS" spot on the main board.
 * It's helpful to attach the GPS board with two 5mm stainless steel standoffs (long hex nuts), using two stainless steel screws and two nuts, to help keep the header properly positioned while soldering it.
 * Leaving the standoffs in place, solder the 9 pins to the top of the GPS breakout.
+* NOTE:  The GPS unit comes with a metal battery clip.
+It's not needed, and in fact can cause problems if it's installed, so it's best to ignore it.

 **Open Log:**
 (This writes the data to a mini-SD card)